zoetyu/workshop-css-in-js-workshop/README.md

 ![](https://media.giphy.com/media/fs68M1NGzYwv0aQmhO/giphy.gif)

-Why does this matter?
+Why are we making the switch from CSS and inline?
 Well, as we learned today, not all CSS features work with JavaScript event handlers.
 Darn!
 Soooo JS?
 YES!
-With JS, CSS is generated, you can use every media query and pseudo selector.
+With JS you can use every media query and pseudo selector.
 Some libraries (like jss, styled-components) even add support for cooool, non-CSS-native features.

 Gone are the days of long style sheets.
 Here to stay is CSS in JS :raised_hands:.

 As we learned in class, some highlights of style-components are: